iluwatar/programming-principles/README.md

 A component should have only one reason to change.

 This is a restatement of the Single Responsibility Principle at the component level.
-It is also related to the Open Closed Principle because it focuses on the strategy of closing components from changes
+It is also related to the Open Closed Principle because it focuses on the strategy of closing components from changes.

 Why